natancox/stardog-docs/src/docs/cluster.html.md

 ./stardog-admin help pack zkstart
 ```

-Once Zookeeper is started, you will start Stardog in cluster mode you will use the `server start` command with the
+Once ZooKeeper is started, you will start Stardog in cluster mode you will use the `server start` command with the
 following options:

 ``` bash